Ruth-Rot/applicationFG/README.md

 # UML Chart:

-You can press [here](https://github.com/Noamls123/FG-Application/blob/main/UML.jpeg) to get the UML of the main classes.
+Press [here](https://github.com/Noamls123/FG-Application/blob/main/UML.jpeg) to get the UML of the main classes.

 # Code Design and Architechture: